 Amanda is an ‘artsy momma’ to 2 kids who love making crafts just as much as she does.
 Follow their creative journey over on the blog titled Artsy Momma.
 Besides crafts, they share fun food ideas, hands-on learning activities, mommy DIY, + lots more!
 If you love handprint art, head over to their Fun Handprint Art blog where you will find hundreds of their projects all made with little hands and feet.

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Our little Vampire 1 year old I made my son this Vampire Costume with items I already had…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Our creative preschool theme for this week is pumpkins.
+We made a fun jack-o-lantern craft with changeable emotions…

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link We love Halloween!
-Here are 20 SPOOKalicious Halloween drinks for kids to kickstart the upcoming holiday!
-These spooky kids drinks are…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link A popular theme for Father’s Day is Super Dad.
+With the explosion of superhero themed movies these past…

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Hi and welcome to the Bewitchin’ Projects Linky!
-We love seeing and sharing your crafts, recipes, and more…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Kids love to have fun all the time, especially when there is a change in season and during…

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Teaching kids gratitude in today’s fast-paced world is an important lesson for them to learn.
-When people express…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link My little guy loves to point out eggs, so I thought that making paper Easter eggs would be…

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Have you read the book A Color of His Own (affiliate link) by Leo Lionni?
-It’s a cute story about…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Are you ready to start wrapping Christmas presents?
+Today’s tutorial is a robot gift tag, perfect for bigger…